top of page

 Self-Esteem: Signs, Symptoms and Treatment

 Self-esteem is your subjective evaluation of your goodness, likability, and overall competence.
-When you have healthy self-esteem, you feel ready to handle life’s challenges.
+When you have a healthy self-esteem, you feel ready to handle life’s challenges.
 You recognize your strengths and don’t let your mistakes or shortcomings define you.

 Serving Chicago, IL, convenient to the neighborhoods of Lincoln Square, North Center and Ravenswood